 What if I want to offer more than the annual QSEHRA contribution limit?

-Depending on where you and your employees live, the QSEHRA allowance caps may be enough to purchase a comprehensive form of minimum essential coverage (MEC).
+Depending on where you and your employees live, the QSEHRA allowance caps may not be enough to purchase a comprehensive form of minimum essential coverage (MEC).

 What else can I use to set a QSEHRA budget?

-You can also use our resource "Seven strategies to set a QSEHRA budget."
+You can also use our resource, "Seven strategies to set a QSEHRA budget."
 In this post, we walk you through different strategies to help you choose allowance amounts that benefit both your company and your employees.

 How can employees spend their QSEHRA allowance?